Steam Condensate Return and Boiler Feed Systems

 Floats are set at the factory to provide about 2 inches (5.08 cm) of water level variation between start and stop.
 This insures frequent recycling and smaller condensate transfers at higher temperatures, thus improving overall efficiency of the boiler system.
 If condensate is pumped directly to the boiler, this feature provides a more continuous flow.

-provided with optional pressure gauges for the pump discharge.
+Settings for both float switches and mechanical alternators can be field adjusted.
+All units can be provided with optional pressure gauges for the pump discharge.
 An optional thermometer can be provided for the receiver.

 Optional electrical equipment supplied with Roth Transfer Stations include starters, switches and/or alternators.
 All electrical equipment has been selected from electrical suppliers that have wide distribution and field service networks.